the-butcher/PENPLOTTER.01/pp_hachure/NOTES.md

 https://www.the-butchers.at/DEM-Hachure/

--- misbehaviour with very large cellsizes. hachures collapse to be horizontal OK link to Daniel Huffman https://somethingaboutmaps.wordpress.com/2024/07/07/automated-hachuring-in-qgis/ OK test with some spatial references like UTM zones, Austria Lambert, ...
+OK misbehaviour with very large cellsizes. hachures collapse to be horizontal :: precision problem when checking for intersection
+OK link to Daniel Huffman https://somethingaboutmaps.wordpress.com/2024/07/07/automated-hachuring-in-qgis/ OK test with some spatial references like UTM zones, Austria Lambert, ...
 NO add spatial reference to the preview